 Rabbi Paul prophesied, “For if you have been cut from what is by nature a wild olive tree, and grafted, contrary to nature, into a cultivated olive tree, how much more will these natural branches be grafted back into their own olive tree” Rom 11:24.
 “And so all Israel shall be saved” Rom 11:26.

-St. John Paul II declared, in his allocution to the Jewish community of West Germany at Mainz, on November 17th, 1980: “the people of God of the Old Covenant, which has never been revoked.”
-Also see Notes, § 3.
+St. John Paul II declared, in his allocution to the Jewish community of West Germany at Mainz, on November 17th, 1980, quoted in GCGI § 33: “the people of God of the Old Covenant, which has never been revoked.”

 The moral law embodied in the Mosaic Covenant Ex 24:7–8 remains in full force.
 Catholic moral law is firmly grounded in the Ten Commandments, which God gave Israel on Mt.
 Sinai.
 The Catechism section on it runs from § 2052 to § 2557, a total of 505 numbered paragraphs, about 18 percent of its 2,865 numbered paragraphs.
 Some of us see that 18 as khai.

 Why do we say that Rabbi Yeshua fulfilled, rather than superseded, the ceremonial law?
 True, the ceremonial law does not bind Christians, but God put it in the Tanakh for a reason, and inspired the Catholic Church to retain it in the Christian Bible, where it has remained for more than 1,600 years.
 All Christians therefore remain obligated to reflect on these laws and look for God‘s will in them.